Research Ethics

 Institutional Review Board

 An Institutional Review Board (IRB) approves and provides oversight of research studies and projects that involve human subjects.
 The primary mission of an IRB is to ensure the protection of the rights and welfare of all human participants in research.
-Under FDA regulations, an Institutional Review Board is group that has been formally designated to review and monitor biomedical research involving human subjects.
+Under FDA regulations, an Institutional Review Board is group that has been formally designated to review and monitor biomedical research involving human subjects prior to a study starting.
 In accordance with FDA regulations, an IRB has the authority to approve, require modifications in (to secure approval), or disapprove research.

 Before undertaking a study, researchers must submit research plans to an IRB and must also undergo any training that the IRB has established at a given facility or institution.
 We have an IRB here at Utah University, and all faculty, staff, and students must submit an IRB application if they are planning on conducting systematic research with human subjects.